 A pulseEKKO ground-penetrating radar (GPR) was used to profile along the ice-stream central flowline (determined using interferometric SAR (InSAR) velocities from Joughin and others, 2003).
 Along-stream profiles were around 100 km in length, starting at the location determined to be the onset of the arcuate crevasse zone and extending upstream.
 These profiles were made at frequencies of 25 and with a GPS unit recording position every second; these positions were processed against a static base station using the software Leica Geo Office.
 The 25 MHz transmitter and receiver were pulled in line with the profile direction at a separation of 4.1 m and with the long axis of the antennas perpendicular to the profile.
 The 500 MHz transducers were also pulled in line with the profile at a separation of 0.25 m.
 The radar was optimized for tracking layers over long distances for mapping accumulation.
 Therefore some stacking of traces was done on data collection to reduce file sizes.
-The radar was towed at around 20 km h-1.
-This means that the radar was not set optimally for the crevasse mapping discussed in this paper.
+The radar was not set optimally for the crevasse mapping discussed in this paper.